DS4SD/docling/README.md

 The Docling codebase is under MIT license.
 For individual model usage, please refer to the model licenses found in the original packages.

+## LF AI & Data

+Docling is hosted as a project in the [LF AI & Data Foundation](https://lfaidata.foundation/projects/).

-## IBM ❤️ Open Source AI
+### IBM ❤️ Open Source AI

-Docling has been brought to you by IBM.
+The project was started by the AI for knowledge team at IBM Research Zurich.

 [supported_formats]: https://docling-project.github.io/docling/usage/supported_formats/
 [docling_document]: https://docling-project.github.io/docling/concepts/docling_document/